Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 13 Pfaffian

 To relate $\overline{\check{\mathscr{X}}}$ to the initial family $\mathscr{X}$.
-We need to blow-down the ambient toric variety $\mathbb{P}_{\nabla}$ to an orbifold quotient of a weighted projective space $\mathbb{P}_{\mathbf{w}}/G$, contracting all divisors which do not correspond to Fermat deformation of $\mathscr{X}$.
+We need to blow-down the ambient toric variety $\mathbb{P}_{\nabla}$ to obtain an orbifold quotient of a weighted projective space $\mathbb{P}_{\mathbf{w}}/G$, contracting divisors which do not correspond to Fermat deformation of $\mathscr{X}$ (see \cite{boehm} for the Fermat deformation).
 This blow-down is in general not unique and we choose appropriate one on case-by-case basis.
-The next one-parameter family was conjectured to be the mirror family of the degree 13 pfaffian Calabi-Yau threefold $X_{13}$.
-Note that this family has a special monomial fiber $\check{X}_{0}$ on $t=0$ and the first order deformation of $\check{X}_{0}$ is given by the Fermat deformation.
+The next one-parameter family was proposed as a mirror family of the degree 13 pfaffian Calabi--Yau threefold $X_{13}$.
+This family is obtained by deforming the special monomial fiber $\check{X}_{0}$ over $t=0$.